UMR-CNRM/snowtools/doc/source/hpc/simulations.rst

     If they do not exists, the PGD.nc and/or the PREP.nc files will be created.
     It is possible to force the generation of these files with the job description files 'pgd.job' and 'init_TG.job' + 'prep.job'.
-    A spinup for more realistic initial conditions can be run with the 'spinup.job' job description file.
+    For more realistic initial conditions, a spinup can be run with the 'spinup.job' job description file.

+    For more information, see :ref:`surfex`

 Default SAFRAN-based simulations
 """"""""""""""""""""""""""""""""

-A default configuration file is also available ("-c" argument of the mkjob command : $SNOWTOOLS_CEN/vortex_cen/Crocus/deterministic/conf/default_conf.ini
+A default configuration file is available ("-c" argument of the mkjob command : $SNOWTOOLS_CEN/vortex_cen/Crocus/deterministic/conf/default_conf.ini)
 This default SURFEX/Crocus simulation use FORCING files from the S2M-reanalysis dataset and the minimum information to provide is:

 * the simulation's experiment identifier : *xpid* can be any string of length different from 4
 * the simulation's period : *datebegin* and *dateend* must be between 01/08/1940 and 01/08/2025 in case default S2M reanalysis FORCING files are used
 * the simulation's *geometry* must be a valid S2M-reanalysis geometry in case default S2M reanalysis FORCING files are used

 **NB** it is recomended to add all your configuration variables other than *datebegin*, *dateend* and *geometry* in a configuration file (in the "conf" directory of the configuration) named after your experiment identifier (*xpid*).
+See section `ref:configuration_files`.

 .. code-block::